 To undo changes made to the selected script, click Discard.

-When you have finished editing your suite, make sure to upload your changes to Eggplant DAI via the agent using Manage Suites.
+When you have finished editing your suite, make sure to upload your changes to Eggplant DAI via the DAI Design Agent using Manage Suites.
 This is so you can ensure your local changes are up to date for sharing and scheduled test executions.